bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 maximum2 (maximum points for a quiz).

-A question has this variables: title, qmode (question-mode), image, bodytext, explanation, sorting, tag, answers, selectOptions, numberOfAnswers, arrayOfAnswers.
+A question has this variables: title, qmode (question-mode), image, bodytext, explanation, sorting, tag, answers, selectOptions, numberOfAnswers, arrayOfAnswers, categories.
-Furthermore:
+And furthermore:
 maximum1 (maximum points for a question), allAnswers (no. of all answers/votes - checkboxes counted once), totalAnswers (no. of all answers/votes - all checkboxes counted),